 Table of Contents:

-Piano pedals are foot controllers that manipulate the tone and character of the piano’s sound.
-The three pedals you’ll see in a standard grand piano are, from right to left: the sustain pedal (also called the damper pedal), the sostenuto, and the una corda.
-Upright pianos often have a practice pedal in place of the middle sostenuto pedal.
+The three pedals on a standard grand piano are, from right to left: the sustain pedal (also called the damper pedal), the sostenuto, and the una corda.
+(Upright pianos typically have a practice pedal in place of the middle sostenuto pedal.)
+The sustain and sostenuto pedals sustain sound by allowing strings to resonate freely.
+Meanwhile, the una corda changes the tone and volume of your playing.

-But when you press the damper pedal, all the dampers in the piano lift for as long as your foot depresses the pedal.
-The piano’s strings can now resonate freely until they naturally stop vibrating.
+So what happens when you press the damper pedal with your foot?
+When you pedal, all the dampers in the piano lift for as long as your foot is on the pedal.
+The piano’s strings can now resonate freely until they naturally stop.
 (Here’s an animated demonstration of how this works.)

 Sostenuto pedaling is relatively rare.
 This technique is typically only found in later classical pieces of the modern era.
 Sometimes, the sostenuto is used to sustain a low bass note so that both hands can be used to play unsustained notes in the treble.